terraform-ibm-modules/terraform-ibm-cloudpak-integration/README.md

 # IBM Cloud Pak for Integration - Terraform Module

 This is a module and example to make it easier to provision Cloud Pak for Integration on an IBM Cloud Platform OpenShift Cluster provisioned on either Classic or VPC infrastructure.

+## Compatibility

+This module is meant for use with Terraform 0.13 (and higher).

+## Pre-requisites

-The cluster is required to contain at least 4 nodes of size 16x64.
+OpenShift cluster is required that contains at least 4 nodes of size 16x64.
 If VPC is used on OpenShift 4.6 or earlier, Portworx™ is required to provide necessary storage classes.
 If VPC is used on OpenShift 4.7 or later, ODF is required to provide necessary storage classes.

-## Compatibility

-This module is meant for use with Terraform 0.13 (and higher).

 ## Requirements